INS Sudarshini

-INS Sudarshini is a sail training ship built by Goa Shipyard Limited for the Indian Navy.
+INS Sudarshini is a sail training ship built by Goa Shipyard for the Indian Navy.
 The ship is a sister ship of INS Tarangini which was commissioned in 1997.
 "Sudarshini" means "beautiful lady Sundari" after the younger half-sister of Buddha.
 The ship was designed by Colin Mudie, a naval architect and yacht designer from the United Kingdom.

 Design and construction

 Sudarshini is a three-masted sailing ship with a barque rig.
 It is 54 metres long and has 20 sails, 7.5 km of rope and 1.5 km of steel wire rope.
 Its sails have a total area of approximately 1035 m2.
 Capable of operations under sail or power, and with complement of five officers, 31 sailors and 30 cadets embarked for training, it can remain at sea for at least 20 days at a time.

 Sudarshini's steel hull was launched on 25 January 2011 at the port town of Vasco da Gama, Goa on the west coast of India, and by then the major portion of work had been completed.
 It was commissioned in Indian Navy on 27 January 2012 by Vice Admiral K.N.
 Sushil, Flag Officer Commanding-in-Chief, Southern Naval Command.
 Built for worldwide operations, it will be used as a basic seamanship and character building platform.